 An Introduction to Passenger Transportation Insurance

 According to the Federal Motor Carrier Safety Administration (FMCSA), a for-hire passenger carrier is a person or company that provides transportation of passengers for compensation.
-Businesses and individual drivers in the passenger transportation industry must be licensed and insured.
-There are minimum insurance requirements set by law, and failure to comply with your local state regulations can result in massive fines.
+Regardless of their size, all businesses and individual drivers in the passenger transportation industry must be registered, licensed, and insured.
+There are minimum insurance requirements set by law for each state, and failure to comply with your local state regulations can result in massive fines.

 Types of Commercial Passenger Transportation Insurance